vinceimbat/vinceimbat/content/thoughts/slow connecting for introverts.md

 sr-interval: NaN
 sr-ease: NaN
 ---
-As a creative, I adhere to the admonition to [[Hone your craft and engage your audience]].
+As a creative, I adhere to the admonition to [[thoughts/hone your craft and engage your audience]].
 However, as an [[Introvert]], engaging an audience does not come natural to me.
 Because of this, below are my ideas on how I can approach the task of [[thoughts/connecting]] in a way that feels less frightening.
 This augments my [[thoughts/strategy for connecting]].

 Steps: